software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 secure in the knowledge that if we go astray, it will not be for long, because we will see that the patterns are not right, and correct them.

+Another advantage of the patterns in the present language is that most of them are *objective*.
+A person who has never worked on a particular software team or used a particular product can come on the scene and, within a few moments, assess whether the system contains a given pattern.
+There is no need to observe people for long periods of time, conduct interviews, or take surveys.
+Either the pattern is there, or it isn't.

 \* \* \*

 To add a pattern, copy the markdown below to a new file in `patterns/`.
 Format the file name like `immutable-values.md`.